 A. PVC stands for polyvinyl chloride, and is a lightweight plastic. uPVC on the other hand is unplasticized polyvinyl chloride, and does not contain any plastic material.
 It is more rigid than PVC, and is therefore desirable in windows because it is more durable and weatherproof.

-Your window and/or door requirements are passed to the expert fitters on our network.
+Your job specifics are passed direct to the door and window specialists on our leading network.

 Are you an expert